STAIRlab/sees/docs/library/01_modeling/element/762-ZeroLengthContact Element.md

-# ZeroLengthContact Element
+# ZeroLengthContact

-<p>This command is used to construct a zeroLengthContact2D element or a
+This command is used to construct a zeroLengthContact2D element or a zeroLengthContact3D element, which are Node-to-node frictional contact element used in two dimensional analysis and three dimensional
-zeroLengthContact3D element, which are Node-to-node frictional contact element used in two dimensional analysis and three dimensional analysis:</p>
+analysis:

 <p>2d analysis:</p>

 ```tcl